 There are quite a few doctors in my family and seeing them work such dreary hours made me cringe.
-To me, it seemed that none of them were enjoying what they were doing profesionally did.
+To me, it seemed that none of them were enjoying what they were doing professionally.
 And I knew I would never do anything that I didn’t love doing.
 It took me quite a few career changes to work through until I finally knew what made me happy and what I could see myself doing after ten years and still be happy about.
 However, I did not opt to become a makeup artist.
 It just happened.
-I enrolled myself for a makeup course in London, solely with the intension of learning it for myself as I was fond of it.
+I enrolled myself in a makeup course in London, solely with the intention of learning it for myself as I was fond of it.
 When I got back to India, a few days later it was my best friend’s wedding and I did her makeup.
 Everyone loved it and appreciated it.
 Her cousins and colleagues enquired if I did it professionally and I just laughed it off.
-After that, the same thing happened at my other friend’s weddings.
-And before I knew it, I was getting calls from people I didn’t even know saying that they loved how I did makeup and they want me to dress them on their wedding.
+After that, the same thing happened at my other friend’s wedding.
+And before I knew it, I was getting calls from people I didn’t even know saying that they loved how I did makeup and they want me to dress them for their wedding.
 One thing led to other and here I am!

 What have been the high points in your career as a makeup artist?

 Traditionally Kashmir never had the concept of a professional make-up vertical.
-How far this concept or industry evolved in the Valley?
+How far has this concept or industry evolved in the Valley?

 The concept of professional makeup and styling was non-existent in Kashmir until I started it.
 I had to work very hard in educating people about the importance of what I do and it hasn’t been easy.
 It is still an ongoing process.
 Even the most educated people mistake a makeup artist for a beautician and at times even a dermatologist.
-I get asked about treatments for skin diseases, acne, hair fall and what not.
-Then are some who think buying a few high end products will suffice the purpose so why hire a professional.
+I get asked about treatments for skin diseases, acne, hair fall, and whatnot.
+Then are some who think buying a few high-end products will suffice the purpose so why hire a professional.

 People in Kashmir won’t shy away from spending lacs on wazwan and the elaborate trousseau but when it comes to the dressing up part, there will be a family meeting on whether or not it’s even required.
-I tell most of my brides, if you wear one bangle less, no one will notice but if your makeup, styling and photography are not upto the mark, you will regret looking at those photos all lifelong.
+I tell most of my brides, if you wear one bangle less, no one will notice but if your makeup, styling, and photography are not up to the mark, you will regret looking at those photos all lifelong.

 I also receive a lot of emails and messages from aspiring young girls in Kashmir to hold workshops there (as of now I hold them only in Delhi) as well.
 Trends are changing and people have started acknowledging artistic career options too.
 It is heart-warming to know that there are already some aspiring makeup artists in the Valley now.